MarcAtrapalo/functional-koans/README.md

 $ npm install
 ```

-If you want to test the exercises, just executing this command will execute the tests and leave them watching changes:
+If you want to test the exercises, just executing this command will execute the tests:

 ```
 $ npm test